frequency-chain/docs/pages/Networks/Collator.md

 ### Onboarding the Collator

-See [Decentralization](./Decentralization.md) for current details on how to currently become an active Collator Node.
+See [Decentralization](./Decentralization.md) for current details on how to become an active Collator Node.

 See [Troubleshooting](./Troubleshooting.md) for help if things go wrong.